Today In History

 Brigham Young consolidated control of the LDS Church through the authority of the Quorum of the Twelve Apostles in August 1844, three months after Joseph Smith's assassination.
 Smith had not clearly designated a successor.
 Young argued that the Twelve, which he led, held collective authority over the Church.
 The assembled Saints voted to sustain that claim.
 The rival claimants — including Smith's own son — did not prevail.
 Young led the Church to Utah, built Salt Lake City, and served as its president until his death in 1877.
 His 1844 decision shaped American religious history.

-Tennessee Military Governor Andrew Johnson freed his own enslaved people on August 8, 1863, even though they fell outside the reach of the federal Emancipation Proclamation.
-This personal act established a local precedent that eventually evolved into Emancipation Day, a state holiday honoring the end of slavery in Tennessee.
+Tennessee Military Governor Andrew Johnson freed his personal enslaved people on August 8, 1863, even though they were specifically exempt from the federal Emancipation Proclamation's scope.
+Johnson's decision was a calculated political statement designed to demonstrate his loyalty to the Union cause and position himself as a viable candidate for national office.
+His personal act of emancipation established a local precedent that eventually evolved into Emancipation Day, a Tennessee state holiday honoring the end of slavery.

 Robert E. Lee submitted his resignation to Jefferson Davis on August 8, 1863 — five weeks after Gettysburg, which he had lost, and Vicksburg, which Grant had taken the same week.
 Lee offered to step down as commander of the Army of Northern Virginia, calling his own health insufficient and suggesting the Confederacy might do better with a new commander.
 Davis refused.
 Lee had fought the two most important weeks of the Civil War and lost both.
 He fought for nearly two more years before surrendering at Appomattox in April 1865.